mrjones-plip/mrjones-medic-scratch/burpees-for-nick/readme.md

 ## Running

+The easiest way to run is to [see the demo page](https://mrjones-plip.github.io/mrjones-medic-scratch/burpees-for-nick/).

+Here's how to run it yourself:

 1. Clone this repo: `git clone https://github.com/mrjones-plip/mrjones-medic-scratch`
 2. Open `index.html` in your favorite browser
 3. Choose minutes and click "Start"